kolypto/py-good/README.md

     ```

 3. **Callable**: is applied to the value and the result is used as the final value.
-   Any errors raised by the callable are treated as validation errors.
+   Any errors raised by the callable are treated as validation errors
+   (only for the following exception classes: `AssertionError`, `TypeError`, `ValueError`).

    In addition, validators are allowed to transform a value to the required form.
    For instance, [`Coerce(int)`](#coerce) returns a callable which will convert input values into `int` or fail.